 We’re mostly past fretting about early hardware worries with foldable at this point, but OPPO’s first global effort firmly puts any concerns to rest.
 The OPPO Find N2 Flip is a superbly well-built smartphone, boasting an immaculate display and hinge technology that is every bit as good as the best in the business, if not the best.
 Paired with robust battery life, solid performance, and large external and internal screens, this is a fashionable compact foldable with a power user’s brawn.

 Unfortunately, there are a few blemishes that let the otherwise superb hardware down.
 A basic IPX4 rating against small splashes, Gorilla Glass 5, finicky charging, a lackluster ultrawide camera, no 4K 60fps video, and a slightly older chipset are perhaps signs that the N2 Flip was in production for a little longer than intended.
-Those specs don’t stack up quite so nicely against Samsung’s Galaxy Z Flip 4 ($999.99 at Samsung), clearly OPPO’s biggest rival in this space.
+Those specs don’t stack up quite so nicely against Samsung’s Galaxy Z Flip 4 ($944.45 at Amazon), clearly OPPO’s biggest rival in this space, but it is a more affordable alternative.
 The camera, while offering great portraits and standard snaps, isn’t enough to make the phone stand out either.

 The OPPO Find N2 Flip is a fashionable compact foldable with a power user's brawn.

-If you’re looking for a more well-rounded handset, there are plenty of great non-foldable phones at this price.
-This list includes the Samsung Galaxy S23 ($799.99 at Samsung) and the more affordable Google Pixel 7 Pro ($749 at Amazon) that both offer superb cameras, a full IP68 rating, and wireless charging.
+If neither of those take your fancy, the Motorola Razr 2022 ($830 at Amazon) is available in Europe now too, with a price that nessles between the two.
+Alternatively, there are plenty of great non-foldable phones at this price.
+This list includes the Samsung Galaxy S23 ($799 at Amazon) and the more affordable Google Pixel 7 Pro ($589.98 at Amazon) that both offer superb cameras, a full IP68 rating, and wireless charging.

 OPPO’s clamshell isn’t the fully polished pearl then, but that doesn’t prevent it from having charm.
 It’s the best-made compact foldable on the market, with a virtually hidden crease and robust hinge.
 It’s built to last too, with an update commitment that shares the number one spot in the Android space.
 While all-day battery life makes this a more dependable workhorse than its rivals.
 Most of all, it puts the fun back into smartphones, something we can’t say about a lot of new releases.